khaled-sabayleh/learning-journal/lap1.md

 development the second year<br>

- I alawys remind my self :
+ I always remind my self
 1. Remember that it takes time to learn

 2. Never stop learning.
 Set a new goal for every one you accomplished.